 Leave a review to let others know what you thought of the instrument!

-This instrument has a lot to offer - with the only negative that the samples have a little white noise that becomes very apparent when you use the sustain pedal with some chords or arpeggios.
-Nevetheless, it has so many options.
-The sequencers included are not worth it though, as it won't sync up to your actual playing, therefore it will create a huge mess.
-It also manages to capture some release noises and they won't stop until you turn it completely off.
+This instrument has a lot to offer - with the only negative point being that the samples have a little white noise that becomes very apparent when you use the sustain pedal with some chords or arpeggios.
+I'm sure you won't really notice it though!
+Other than that, it has so many options.
+The sequencer included are not worth it for me, as it won't sync up to your actual playing, it might create a huge mess if you don't play perfectly, but that's just an option that you can live without, so be sure to try it!

 One of my Pianobook Favourites